abbacode/autogen/README.md

 ![image](https://github.com/abbacode/autogen/assets/13191198/e3474388-11ee-493e-92eb-2c267394aee2)
 <br><br>
-These types of tables can be referenced as key/value dictionary pairs inside the word document or visio diagram via:<br>
+These types of tables are great at storing key/value data that can be easily referenced inside your word document:<br>
 <br>
 {{ examples.key1 }}   ==> the value that would be shown upon rendering is: ```value1```<br>
 {{ examples.key2 }}   ==> the value that would be shown upon rendering is: ```value2```<br>